ldtmh/modeling_container_example/README.md

 ```

 You can then run the jupyter notebooks.
+Use the option which looks like `http://127.0.0.1:8888/<token>`.
 When you are finished enter `\\wsl$\docker-desktop-data\data\docker\volumes` on Windows or `/var/lib/docker/volumes/` on macOS or other UNIX OS into your file explorer.
 Sort by date modified to find the latest folder and inside you will find `xgb_reg.pkl` inside the `_data` folder.

 Now run the prod container and it will print the mean squared error of the model: